dbheadley/SpikeSortShortCourse/README.md

     - *Accuracy of Tetrode Spike Separation as Determined by Simultaneous Intracellular and Extracellular Measurements* [link](https://journals.physiology.org/doi/full/10.1152/jn.2000.84.1.401)
     - *Quality Metrics to Accompany Spike Sorting of Extracellular Signals* [link](https://www.jneurosci.org/content/31/24/8699.short)
     - *Quantitative measures of cluster quality for use in extracellular recordings* [link](https://www.sciencedirect.com/science/article/pii/S0306452204008425?via%3Dihub)
-4. **Interpreting spike waveforms** Spikes from single neurons reflect their transmembrane currents and orientation and distance from the recording electrodes.
-These can systematically
+4. **Interpreting spike waveforms** Spikes from single neurons reflect their transmembrane currents, morphology, orientation, and distance from the recording electrodes.
+These systematically affect spike waveform shape, and in some cases can be diagnostic of cell type.
+This meeting will cover some basic applications of these principles.
     - *On the Origin of the Extracellular Action Potential Waveform: A Modeling Study* [link](https://journals.physiology.org/doi/full/10.1152/jn.00979.2005)
     - *Characterization of neocortical principal cells and interneurons by network interactions and extracellular features* [link](https://journals.physiology.org/doi/full/10.1152/jn.01170.2003)